 Steve Page M.Ed., MInstLM, BACP registered (accred.)
 Steve undertakes coaching with individuals and teams in leadership roles in public and education sectors and also in the voluntary sector.
 In addition he has a counselling and supervision practice based in North Yorkshire.
 His background includes therapeutic community work, individual, group and team development and training, in addition to 13 years in student services senior management roles in Higher Education.

 Steve is co-creator of the cyclical model of supervision, one of the leading supervision frameworks and he undertakes training of supervisors in a number of settings.
 He is particularly interested in the relational underpinnings of the helping professions and the use of the internal experience of the practitioner as a rich source of information about the client and their context.
 He is currently the supervision specialist on the executive committee of the Coaching Division of the British Association for Counselling and Psychotherapy.

 Leda Turai MA PCC CCS is a leadership coach, trainer and supervisor.
 Based in Lithuania, she has worked with a number of leading organisations across Eastern Europe, specialising in the financial services sector.
 Trained in linguistics and psychology, she worked as a university lecturer, interpreter and translator, and was awarded the Knights Cross of the Order of Merit for services to the Republic of Hungary.
 Leda is accredited to PCC level with the International Coaching Federation.
 She is an ICF assessor and mentor coach, past President of ICF Lithuania, active contributor of various European and Global ICF working groups, as well as a member of the European Mentoring and Coaching Council.
 Languages: English, Hungarian, Lithuanian and Finnish.

-Use the contact form to request an information pack or to book a place.
+Use the contact form if you'd like an information pack or to book a place on a taster session.